 How Claravine Supports Agency Success

-The adops team QA’s the process to make sure the right creative assets are uploaded to the right line item and assigns creative in each platform.
+- The adops team QA’s the process to make sure the right creative assets are uploaded and assigned to their respective creative in each platform.

-In many cases even if a mis-trafficking mistake is noticed it is too much work and the campaign is too short so they just let the mistake persist because it causes too much trouble to unwind.
-This obviously corrupts the data that is used to optimize campaign output but if nobody is looking closely it is easily ignored.
+In many cases, even if a mis-trafficking mistake is noticed, mistakes persist because it is too much trouble to try and unwind them in fast enough to make an impact, especially on shorter campaigns.
+This obviously corrupts the data that is used to optimize campaigns, but if nobody is looking closely, it is easily ignored.

 The downstream effects caused by the errors multiply in significance and cost to the agency and to the brand.